thirdweb-dev/engine/README.md

 - Here's the link to the [full API reference](https://redocly.github.io/redoc/?url=https://demo.web3api.thirdweb.com/json), or in development mode, go to the server root url to see the reference.

+> NOTE: To use the server in `https` mode on `localhost`, set the env variable `ENABLE_HTTPS` to `true`.
+This is only recommended for development purposes, when integrating your local Engine Instance with the thirdweb dashboard.

 ## Resources

 #### Using Engine